 - a metallic pipe of a water utility supply being used for earthing

 A Code 3 (C3) observation means ‘Improvement Recommended’.
 This code means that a non-compliance with the current safety standard has been revealed.
-Whilst this does not present immediate or potential danger, it would result in a significant safety improvement if remedied.
+While this does not present immediate or potential danger, it would result in a significant safety improvement if remedied.

 Examples of types of C3 codes are: